Surveillance and Control Program Awarded by the CDC

 With the award, AMCA is designing, developing and deploying a targeted mosquito surveillance and control training program, as well as insecticide resistance, using Best Management Practices for Integrated Mosquito Management for US state and protectorate institutions responsible for conducting mosquito control.

-The program has been developed by a panel of industry experts and includes both online and onsite components.
+The program has been developed by a panel of industry experts and occurs in three tracks through both online and onsite components.
 The onsite portion will be a Train the Trainer workshop and will be held at ten regional training hubs located across the US.
 The onsite Train the Trainer workshops will launch in 2017.
-Please see below for the current list of workshops being offered.

 ** Recently updated from 2009 version by the AMCA expert advisory panel as part of the CDC sole-source contract for Establishment of Training and Certification Programs for Mosquito Surveillance and Control.